hedzr/android-file-chooser/README.md

 ## Changes

-- create new folder on the fly, thx [Guiorgy](https://github.com/Guiorgy) and his [android-smbfile-chooser](https://github.com/Guiorgy/android-smbfile-chooser)
+- create new folder on the fly, and the optional multiple select mode for developer, thx [Guiorgy](https://github.com/Guiorgy) and his [android-smbfile-chooser](https://github.com/Guiorgy/android-smbfile-chooser)